OSC/job-pod-reaper/README.md

 ## Kubernetes support

-Currently this code is built and tested against Kubernetes 1.20.
+Currently this code is built and tested against Kubernetes 1.25.x and 1.26.x.

 ## Install